mayasharma2110/Keep-Riding/README.md

 * Margins and padding were not included in the wireframes.

 * Home page: A carousel of images is displayed instead of a single image.
-This was added as it fufils the user need to view several pictures of horses, and removed the need for a separate gallery page.
+This was added as it fulfils the user need to view several pictures of horses and removed the need for a separate gallery page.

 * Home page: The desktop wireframe has all 3 sections side by side.
-Once the margins and specific text was added this view did not look ideal, so it was kept the same as the tablet layout.
+Once the margins and specific text was added this view did not look ideal so, it was kept the same as the tablet layout.

-* Prices page: I added a special offers section similar to that of lessons/hacks.
+* Prices page: I added a special offers section like that of lessons/hacks.
 This was added as it increases the chance of returning/frequent users booking a block of lessons instead of just one at a time.
 It also helps the user save some money and for the business it increases the chances of returning/frequent users continuing to use this school in the future.